 Location: Lambton Harbour, Evans Bay, South-east Coast, Island Bay-Houghton Bay, Lyall Bay – Wellington City

 Wellington’s natural watercourses have been so heavily modified by urbanisation that most now run through pipes.
-Wellington Water Limited (WWL) commissioned EOS Ecology to deliver high-level Stage-2 ecological assessments for five of its Integrated Catchment Management Plan (ICMP) catchments between 2016 and 2018: the Lambton Harbour catchment (Wellington CBD and surrounding hill suburbs), Evans Bay (Hataitai, Kilbirnie/Rongotai and much of the Miramar Peninsula), the South-east Coast catchment (eastern Miramar Peninsula through to Tarakena Bay), Island Bay–Houghton Bay (Island Bay, Berhampore and surrounding suburbs, with the Taputeranga Marine Reserve as its receiving environment), and Lyall Bay (Lyall Bay and most of Wellington International Airport).
-Together these assessments cover hundreds of remnant open channel sections across more than 160 separate watercourses – many of them effectively ‘hidden’ from public and regulatory awareness despite still supporting freshwater biota.
+Wellington Water Limited (WWL) commissioned EOS Ecology to deliver high-level Stage-2 ecological assessments for five of its Integrated Catchment Management Plan (ICMP) catchments between 2016 and 2018: Lambton Harbour, Evans Bay, the South-east Coast catchment, Island Bay-Houghton Bay, and Lyall Bay.
+Together these assessments cover hundreds of remnant open-channel sections across more than 160 separate watercourses, many of them effectively hidden from public and regulatory awareness despite still supporting freshwater biota.

-Each assessment was deliberately scoped as a desk-based exercise informed by existing data, information from local experts and physical site visits – no new ecological sampling was undertaken – and produced for each catchment a description of the surviving watercourses, a preliminary amenity-value assessment of the remnant open channels, and a summary of the relevant marine receiving environment.
-The findings tell a consistent Wellington story: most of the original stream length has been piped; the small number of permanently flowing surface streams that remain often punch above their weight ecologically (banded kōkopu and kōura confirmed in the upper Island Bay catchment and in the Papawai, Moturoa and Waimapihi streams of the Lambton Harbour catchment); and the harder, more enclosed receiving environments such as Lambton Harbour and Evans Bay show measurable accumulation of stormwater contaminants in marine sediments, while the exposed open-coast catchments – South-east Coast, Lyall Bay and Island Bay–Houghton Bay – face very different dispersal regimes that broadly attenuate contaminant build-up.
+Each assessment was deliberately scoped as a desk-based exercise informed by existing data, local experts, and site visits – no new ecological sampling was undertaken – producing for each catchment a description of the surviving watercourses, a preliminary amenity-value assessment of the remnant open channels, and a summary of the relevant marine receiving environment.
+The findings tell a consistent Wellington story: most of the original stream length has been piped; the small number of permanently flowing surface streams that remain often punch above their weight ecologically; and accumulation of stormwater contaminants in harbour sediments influenced by catchment exposure.

-Each report flagged the critical knowledge gaps that would otherwise impede robust ICMP decision-making – particularly the near-absence of aquatic macroinvertebrate and comprehensive fish-survey data, the lack of water and sediment quality information from the natural watercourses themselves, and the often complete absence of any ecological data from the piped network – and identified concrete opportunities for enhancing natural values where stormwater management overlaps with stream ecology.
-Recommendations consistently included identification and remediation of fish migration barriers in both open and piped sections, increasing instream habitat complexity, ecological enhancement of Town Belt and reserve riparian zones (weed control, native plantings, gradual replacement of exotic trees), and broad adoption of Water Sensitive Urban Design (WSUD) approaches – small-scale stormwater treatment such as swales, tree pits, rain gardens and permeable paving, rainwater capture and reuse, and behaviour change around contaminants entering the network.
+Each report flagged critical knowledge gaps that would otherwise impede robust ICMP decision-making and identified opportunities for enhancing natural values where stormwater management overlapped with stream ecology.
+Recommendations consistently included remediation of fish migration barriers in open and piped sections, increasing instream habitat complexity, ecological enhancement of reserve riparian zones, and broad adoption of Water Sensitive Urban Design approaches.
 The five reports collectively gave WWL the ecological baseline it needed to take each catchment through the next stages of ICMP development.

 Te Ruakanakana/Lake Elterwater Catchment Sediment Management

-Advanced LiDAR-based spatial analysis to identify sediment and nutrient sources in a data-limited Marlborough catchment – turning gaps in conventional water-quality monitoring into a quantified, spatially explicit roadmap for landowner-led restoration.
+Advanced LiDAR-based spatial analysis to identify sediment and sediment-derived nutrient sources in a data-limited Marlborough catchment – turning gaps in conventional water quality monitoring into a quantified, spatially explicit roadmap for landowner-led restoration.

 Client: Lake Elterwater Restoration Group; Access 2 Experts (A2E) Programme